josephchenhk/qtrader_strategies/README.md

   `pandas_pairs.py`, which covers most of the features in the model, and with much less execution time.

 - (3).
-Assign different parameters
-  (`entry_threshold` and `exit_threshold`)
-  to different cryptocurrency pairs.
+Add an absolute stop loss to each traded pair to mitigate drawdowns.

 - (4).
-Add an absolute stop loss to each traded pair to mitigate drawdowns.
+Consider the actual volume to have a better estimation of executed shares.

 - (5).
-Consider the actual volume to have a better estimation of executed shares.
+Consider using total least squares intead of OLS to obtain the regression coefficients (hedge ratios).

 - (6).
-Consider using total least squares intead of OLS to obtain the regression coefficients (hedge ratios).
+Consider transaction costs in the simulation.

 - (7).
-Consider transaction costs in the simulation.
+Consider different lookback window and trading window for different time intervals.